TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: glee modelling

 To avoid biases due to our choice of lens model parameterization, we split the samples into the power-law and composite models and calculate the relative BIC and weighting for each set separately, similar to \citet{Birrer19b} and \citet{Rusu20}.
 Specifically, we weight a model with a given BIC of value $x$ by a function $f_{\mathrm{BIC}}(x)$, defined as the convolution

-where $\mathrm{BIC_{min}}$ is the smallest BIC value within a set of models (power-law or composite), and $h$ is a Gaussian centred on $x$ with a variance of $\sigma_{\mathrm{BIC}}^{2}$. \kw{The exponential term is a proxy to the evidence ratio.} We follow the calculation of \citet{Yildirim20} in evaluating the convolution integral in Equation~(\ref{eq:f_bic}).
-Once we have weighted time delay distributions for the power-law and composite models, we combine these two with equal weight in the final inference.
+where $\mathrm{BIC_{min}}$ is the smallest BIC value within a set of models (power-law or composite), and $h$ is a Gaussian centred on $x$ with a variance of $\sigma_{\mathrm{BIC}}^{2}$. \kw{The exponential term is a proxy to the evidence ratio.} We follow the calculation of \citet{Yildirim20} in evaluating the convolution integral in Eq.~(\ref{eq:f_bic}).
+Once we weighted time delay distributions for the power-law and composite models, we combined these two with equal weight in the final inference.